unit73e/haskell_exercises/ch1_answers.md

 ## 15

-The first two elements must be specified and the interpreter will figure out the sequence:
+The first two elements must be specified when defining a sequence in descending
+order:

 ```haskell
 Prelude> [10,9..1]